Chakra Sounds

 When I first began chanting, I had been on thyroid medication for over twenty years.
 Before my thyroid was normalized, I was plagued with constant dry skin, cold hands and feet, and a level of fatigue that was a daily challenge.
 Many of these symptoms persisted even on medication.

 During the healing process, I discovered that mantras are an ideal tool for supporting the thyroid, since the vibrations of chanting and singing pass directly through the throat.
-Find this video in the Throat Chakra Meaning article.
+Learn more in the Throat Chakra Meaning article.

 Kathleen Karlsen Video Resources Thumbnail